 Should You Decant Marsala Wine?

-Like most fortified wines, decanting Marsala is useful.
-It lets the wine release all its aromas.
+Decanting Marsala is absolutely useful.
+It helps the wine release all its delicate aromas.
 For old wines, it also helps get rid of sediment that might be present in the bottle.

 Like all wines, you should store Marsala in a cool, dark place.
 Make sure to keep the temperature constant and protect the bottle from sunlight.
 A shelf in your cellar is ideal.